 In an effort to better understand the phase, called the “pseudogap,” Associate Professor of Physics Jenny Hoffman and Ilija Zeljkovic, a graduate student working in Hoffman’s lab, began studying where oxygen atoms — a critical element added (“doped”) to a copper-based ceramic to create the superconducting material —are located in the material’s crystal structure.

-As reported July 20 in Science, their surprising finding is that it isn’t oxygen, but a lack of it, that appears to be most strongly related to the pseudogap.
+As reported on July 20 in the journal Science, their surprising finding is that it isn’t oxygen, but a lack of it, that appears to be most strongly related to the pseudogap.
 The finding, Hoffman said, should give researchers the understanding to begin designing materials to act as superconductors at even higher temperatures.

 “The important finding here is that we believe we have the chemical handle on what is controlling the local pseudogap,” Hoffman said.
 “The goal is to get to a place where we can say we understand these copper-based superconductors, and then take the next step to achieving higher temperatures.
 I’m extremely optimistic that we are going to get to room-temperature superconductors someday, but I think we’re probably still a couple decades away.”